jhoerr/cloudmesh-manual/docs-source/source/accounts/aws.md

 - [ ] To do verify  this works and you have created a user.

-## Create and Download Access Key
+## Access Key

 Now that you have an account it is necessarry that you can authenticate to your cloud account from a program or a command line.
 The isntructions for this can be found at

 * <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html>

 However, it is far easier to use the convenient cloudmesh tools by just using the cloudmesh open command.

 In case you have not yet added a user, you can visit the user creation page with

 ```
 $ cms open account aws
 ```

+### Create and Download Access Key

 After logging into your account, you will then see the following console: